 You can watch up to four streams at once with Disney Plus, and 4K HDR is supported β though not by every movie and TV show on the service.
 Like Netflix, you can set up multiple profiles within your main account, which means you can keep your recommendations separate from the ones being shown for your kids.

 An impressive number of devices are supported by Disney Plus, from phones to consoles to smart TVs (and you can just watch it through a web browser too).
-A Disney Plus app is apparently coming soon to the Nintendo Switch and to Tesla cars as well.

 YouTube Premium / TV